IRON Strangle Strategy

 IRON (Disc Medicine, Inc.), in the Healthcare sector, (Biotechnology industry), listed on NASDAQ.

-Disc Medicine, Inc., a clinical-stage biotechnology company, engages in discovery, development, and commercialization of novel treatments for patients suffering from serious hematologic diseases.
-It builds a portfolio of therapeutic candidates that address a spectrum of hematologic diseases by targeting fundamental biological pathways of red blood cell biology, primarily heme biosynthesis and iron homeostasis.
-The company is based in Watertown, Massachusetts.
+Based in Watertown, Massachusetts, Disc Medicine, Inc. operates as a clinical-stage biotechnology company.
+Its core mission involves the discovery, development, and commercialization of novel therapeutic solutions for individuals suffering from serious hematological diseases.
+The company is actively constructing a pipeline of drug candidates, designed to address a variety of these conditions by precisely targeting fundamental biological mechanisms related to red blood cell biology, particularly heme biosynthesis and iron homeostasis.

 What is a strangle on IRON?